dp9u0/Notebook-Algorithm/图数据结构/README.md

   for each vertex v ≠ s in vertices
     dist(v) := INFINITY
   dist(s) := 0
-  put s into Q
+  add s into Q
   while Q is not empty
     u := poll Q
     for each edge (u, v) in edges of u if dist(u) + w(u, v) < dist(v) then dist(v) := dist(u) + w(u, v)
         if v is not in Q then
-          put v into Q
+          add v into Q
  ```

 [实现源码](../src/graph/spfa.js)